Doose4/Tic_Tac_Toe/README.md

     Running Game
 1. Start the code
+2. Choose the size of your game board (ie 3 would be a 3x3 board).
+You can choose any number above 2, but I would not recommend anything above a 5x5.
-2. Type "play" or "default" at the start
+2. Type "play" or "default" at the start, or "help" if you need assistance or want to see the map
 3. if chose "default" see instructions 4-7. if chose "play" see instructions 8-12.
-4. User one chooses a cell 1-9 based on the grid above
+4. User one chooses a cell 1-n based on the grid below
 5. Level 2 computer will take it's turn
 6. Repeat until the end of the game
 7. You can type yes or no to play again.